mdriyadkhan585/coco/CONTRIBUTING.md

 ### **4. Testing**

 Before submitting a pull request, ensure that your changes are thoroughly tested.
-We use [unit tests](tests/) and [benchmarking tools](benchmarking/) to verify the functionality and performance of Coco.
+We use [no unit tests](tests/) and [no benchmarking tools](benchmarking/) to verify the functionality and performance of Coco.

 ### **5. Documentation**

 If you are adding new features or making changes that affect the usage of Coco, please update the documentation accordingly.
-Documentation is located in the [docs](docs/) directory.
+Documentation is located in the [docs](index.html) directory.

 ## **Contribution Guidelines**

 ### **1. Code Style**

-- Follow the coding style guidelines outlined in our [Coding Standards](docs/coding-standards.md).
+- Follow the coding style guidelines outlined in our [Coding Standards](coding-standards.md).
 - Use descriptive variable and function names.
 - Write clear and concise commit messages.